Evanesco-Labs/WhiteNoise.rs/README.md

 ./whitenoisers chat -b /ip4/127.0.0.1/tcp/3331/p2p/12D3KooWMNFaCGrnfMomi4TTMvQsKMGVwoxQzHo6P49ue6Fwq6zU --nick Alice
 ```

-Your unique **WhiteNoiseID** is shown in log, this is your "number" for calls:
+Your unique **WhiteNoiseID** is shown in log, this is your "number" for calls. **WhiteNoiseID** keeps the same, if you start chat example in the same directory and using the same key type.

+The following shows the WhiteNoiseID in log:
 ```verilog
 [2021-06-07T07:59:21.443Z INFO  whitenoisers::network::node] local whitenoise id:0HejBsyG9SPV5YB91Xf2zXiNGJQagRL3yAq7qtCVum4Pw
 ```